 Customers

 Initially, Residential will be our only client.
-The loss or failure of this key customer, its failure to pay us or its termination of the Residential Asset Management Agreement would adversely affect our revenues, results of operations and financial condition.
 In the future, we intend to provide our Services to NewSource and to a variety of companies who invest in other asset classes and who are generally not Residential's competitors.

 Competition